celikerkaan/celikerkaan/README.md

 ## 🚀 My Projects

-- [LS](private-for-now): An open-source project to publish.
+- [LS]: An open-source project to publish.
 Private, coming soon.
-- [Bank Softwares](main-job): I work at Ziraat Teknoloji, Turkey's largest bank IT.
+- [Bank Softwares]: I work at Ziraat Teknoloji, Turkey's largest bank IT.
 In the corporate loans unit, I develop loan disbursement, loan collection and loan restructuring applications and create their screens.

 ## 💡 Interests